ouspg/CompSec/Lab1_Fuzzing/README.md

 ---
 ## **Task 4**: Contribute to a existing open-source project.
 Set up a fuzzer and report findings.

 Contribute to an existing open-source software (OSS) project by setting up a fuzzing environment and documenting the process and results.
-You can choose the target software by yourself and use one of the 2 fuzzers introduced during the lab exercise, or pick some other that you think serves the purpose better.
+You can choose the target software by yourself and use one of the 2 fuzzers introduced during the lab exercise, or pick some other that you think serves the purpose better. **You should do all the testing inside a virtual machine in case there are potentially malicious files being handled.**

 You should read for example [this guide](https://github.com/ouspg/fuzz-testing-beginners-guide) to get started.
-Please note that in case a real bug is found in the software, it is very important to document the results in a way that the issue can be easily reproduced.
+Please note that in case a real bug is found in the software, it is very important to document the findings in a way that the issue can be easily reproduced.
 The guide has some good pointes of what information you should provide.
+It is not mandatory for the student to file a "real" bug report, but if you find something new, we highly recommend to do so.

+You should grab the most recent vesion of the source code.
+Few open-source projects as an example:

+-  [Chromium](https://www.chromium.org/Home) - An open-source browser project started by Google.
+- [VLC media player](https://www.videolan.org/vlc/index.html) - A common open-source media player from VideoLAN.
+Vast attack-surface as the player uses many different libraries to hande audio/video encoding.
+See [features](https://www.videolan.org/vlc/features.html).
+- [ImageMagick](https://www.imagemagick.org/script/index.php) - An open-source suite for displaying, converting and editing image, supporting over 200 file formats.
+- See [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/) main page for a comprehensive list of tools it has found bugs on.
+Newer versions of software can spawn new bugs, but the most common tools are usually tested the most so they might not be the best to start with.

+You should at minimum provide the following information in the documentation:
+- Which fuzzer was used
+- Brief explanation of the target software and why you chose it
+- Operating system and version information
+- Compiler and debugger flags
+- Initial testcase(s) and the one producing a crash
+- Necessary steps to reproduce the crash

 To be continued..
 Work in progress.